B. K. Syngal

 Brijendra Kumar Syngal (1940 – 9 July 2022) was an Indian telecommunications executive who was referred to as the ‘Father of Indian Internet’.
-His five-decade career included executive positions in the major and public sector telecom companies in India including Chairman and Managing Director of VSNL, India’s provider of telecommunication services, Chairman of Reliance Telecomm and Vice Chairman of BPL Communications.
+His five-decade career included executive positions in the major and public sector telecom companies in India including Chairman and Managing Director of VSNL, now known as Tata Communications India’s provider of telecommunication services, Chairman of Reliance Telecomm and Vice Chairman of BPL Communications.
 Syngal also served as Chairman, Commonwealth Telecommunications Organisation (London); Governor, Intelsat Board, Washington DC; and as a Councillor for the INMARSAT Council in London.

 Syngal was Senior Principal, Dua Consulting, New Delhi, India.
 He headed the Consulting and Advisory team of Telecom Experts in the disciplines of Licensing, Regulation, Policy Formulations and Government Affairs.
 He provided services to a large number of Telecom Clients, both National and Multi-National, in these areas.